phylumcollective/bacteria/README.md

-# bacteria-cv
+# bacteria
-Computer vision experiments with pattern-forming bacteria
+Phylum research into pattern-forming and swarming bacteria